New figures have revealed the popularity of townhouses is soaring, with approvals for new townhouses at record levels in Australia’s biggest cities.

 |TH (4 bedroom)||30-36 sqm||~$820,000|

 For the growing number of families wanting a backyard without compromising their ‘lock up and leave’ lifestyle, townhouses can offer the ideal solution.
-Even a quick poll at Ironfish HQ, revealed the popularity of this lifestyle choice.

 Not only are townhouses an affordable option compared to detached housing, they are also increasingly better positioned in new master-planned communities.